 - Whisk the ricotta, basil, milk, lemon juice, and garlic together in a medium bowl.
 You can use a mixer for this if needed.
 Add salt and pepper to taste.

 - Shape the dough: Punch the dough down to release any air.
 Divide the dough into two.
 On a lightly floured surface with floured hands and working with one dough piece at a time, begin shaping and stretching the dough until it is 1/4 inch thick.
 You can use a floured rolling pin for this too.
-Don't worry about the shape of the dough!
+Don’t worry about the shape of the dough, just make sure it’s pretty thin.
 Repeat with the second piece of dough.
 Carefully transfer both pieces of dough to a parchment paper or silicone-mat lined baking sheet, or use a pizza stone.
-(You can also shape/roll out the doughs directly on a large sheet of parchment if that is easier for you and then just transfer the whole thing to the baking sheet.)
+(You can also shape/roll out the doughs directly on a silicone baking mat or a large sheet of parchment if that is easier for you and then just transfer the whole thing to the baking sheet.)
+Poke your fingers all around the surface of the flatbreads or prick a few holes with a fork.
+Drizzle or brush each with 1/2 teaspoon of olive oil.

-- Using a fork, prick a few holes into the surface of the doughs and drizzle with 1/2 teaspoon of olive oil each.
-Spread half of the ricotta mixture onto each, then top with zucchini, tomatoes, and finish the tops by crumbling the goat cheese on top of each.
+- Spread half of the ricotta mixture onto each, then top with zucchini, tomatoes, and finish them by crumbling the goat cheese on top of each.

 - Bake for 15-20 minutes or until the crust and toppings are browned to your liking.
 Remove from the oven and sprinkle with crushed red pepper, fresh basil, and/or freshly ground pepper.
 Slice and serve warm.

-Make ahead tip: The tomatoes can be baked about 2 days in advance; just keep in the refrigerator until ready to use.
+- Make Ahead & Freezing Instructions: The tomatoes can be baked about 2 days in advance; just keep in the refrigerator until ready to use.
 Likewise, the ricotta mixture can be mixed and prepared 2 days in advance.
 Cover and keep in the refrigerator.
-The dough can also be prepared through step 3, then after it has risen-- you can cover and place in the refrigerator for up to 2 days.
-Continue with step 4.
-If you'd like to freeze the dough, you can for up to 3 months.
+The dough can be prepared through step 3, then after it has risen, cover and place in the refrigerator for up to 2 days.
+Continue with step 5.
+To freeze the dough, prepare it through step 3.
+After it has risen, punch it down to release any air.
+Divide it in 2, if desired, then wrap in plastic wrap and place in a freezer-friendly container for up to 3 months.
 When ready to use, thaw the dough overnight in the refrigerator.
-Then before making the flatbread, let the dough sit at room temperature for about 30 minutes before stretching out/shaping and topping.
+Then let the dough sit at room temperature for about 30 minutes before stretching out/shaping and topping.
+If the thawed dough keeps shrinking back as you try to shape it, lightly cover it with plastic wrap or a clean kitchen towel and let it rest on the counter or your work surface for 15 minutes.
+(The gluten just needs a chance to settle.)